THE PRESIDENTS OF THE UNITED STATES OF AMERICA

 "They quickly found out they couldn't use that name (The Quitters) and have reverted back to using The Presidents.
 "I liked the Quitters but apparently there's some band in Syracuse New York called The Quitters and they are extremely fond of their name.
 They found out we were using it and told us in no uncertain terms to stop.
 We liked the names The Quitters and if they hadn't of called us on it we would have kept using it" Dave said."

 When the full album was done, the band wanted a new label in Australia, and they would really liked it to be Sony.
 Things might have gone wrong in the US, but the Presidents always liked the way how Sony Australia worked.
 Dave even wanted the band to tour Australia, but Chris wasn't interested.
+Back in 2002 Presidents started to tour again.

-The Feelings Hijackers (aka T.F.H) (2005-present)
+The Feelings Hijackers (aka T.F.H)

 The Feelings Hijackers - TFH